-- 25. For a 1972 view of the situation in the US federal government, not much changed since, see Hugh J. Miser and W. Edward Cushen in Michael J. White, Michael Radnor, and David A. Tansik, Eds., Management and Policy Science in American Government (Lexington Books, Lexington, Mass., 1975), p.
-23. - 26.
-The Operations Research Society of America made an attempt in 1971 to address this issue; the result was widely debated, but does not appear either to have had lasting influence or to have generated a more refined or general flow of thinking leading to generally accepted principles.
-For some of the items of the literature, see Thomas E. Caywood et al., Operations Research 19, 1123 (1971), and later correspondence in Operations Research 20, 205 (1972); the 1972 and 1973 issues of Minerva carried a series of relevant essays; see also Management Science 18, B608 (1971). - 27.
-See, for example: Hylton Boothroyd, Articulate Intervention (Taylor and Francis, London, 1978); C. West Churchman, The Systems Approach and its Enemies (Basic Books, New York, 1979); and Giandomenico Majone, "Policies as Theories," to be published in Omega, the International Journal of Management Science, and "The Craft of Applied Systems Analysis," to appear.
+For a 1972 view of the situation in the U.S. federal government, not much changed since, see H. J. Miser and W. E. Cushen, in Management and Policy Science in American Government, M. J. White et al., Eds.
+(Lexington Books, Lexington, Mass., 1975), p.
+23.

+The Operations Research Society of America made an attempt in 1971 to address this issue; the result was widely debated but does not any the result was widely debated but does not ap-pear either to have had lasting influence or to have generated a more refined or general flow of thinking leading to generally accepted principles.
+For some of the items of the literature, see T. E. Caywood et al., Oper.
+Res.
+19, 1123 (1971), and later correspondence in ibid.
+20, 205 (1972).
+The 1972 and 1973 issues of Minerva carried a series of relevant essays.
+See also Manage.
+Sci.
+18, B608 (1971).

+28. See, for example: H. Boothroyd, Articulate Intervention (Taylor and Francis, London, 1978); C. W. Churchman, The Systems Approach and its Enemies (Basic Books, New York, 1979); and G. Majone, Omega, the International Journal of Management Science 8, 151 (1980); The Craft of Applied Systems Analysis (International Institute for Applied Systems Analysis, Laxenburg, Austria, April 1980).

-Acknowledgment.
-Some two dozen colleagues in operations research and systems analysis reviewed an early draft of this paper and provided me with comments and suggestions.
+Some two dozen colleagues in operations re-search and systems analysis reviewed an early draft of this paper and provided me with com-ments and suggestions.
 Their contributions to this paper are hereby gratefully acknowledged.